-My research focuses on the contributors to and effects of complexity in local governance systems.
-Of particular interest is how repeated changes ( reforms, expansions, contractions, fads, reorganizations, concessions, and the like), shaped by internal institutional logics, affect public organizations over time.
-In order to explore these phenomenon more comprehensively, I have pursued novel ways to represent local governance systems and complexity.
-With these tools, I explore how public involvement, technology, democratic mechanisms, organizational structure and governance have been affected by different dimensions of the complex governance systems in the local environment.
+My research focuses on how repeated policy adoption, shaped by internal institutional logic, shapes public organizations over time.
+In order to explore these phenomena more comprehensively, I have pursued novel ways to represent local governance systems and complexity.
+With these tools, I explore how public involvement, technology, democratic mechanisms, organizational structure, governance, and resilience have been affected by different dimensions of the complex governance systems in the local environment.
 The goal of my work is to expand the boundaries of organizational theory using insights gleaned in research since the original paradigms were advanced.

 Outside of the academy, I have become a valued strategic adviser to government organizations and the groups that work with them.
 I have facilitated discussions, workshops, classes, and presentations with all levels of an organization.
-Before beginning my PhD program, I developed product and consulting team strategy for several government software companies and was a planner.
+Before beginning my Ph.D. program, I developed product and consulting team strategies for several government software companies and was an urban planner.

 I value community service.
-Currently I serve as the chair of the Raleigh Parks, Recreation and Greenway Advisory Board.
+I am the former chair of the Raleigh Parks, Recreation, and Greenway Advisory Board.
 I have served as chair of the Central Citizens Advisory Council and on various citizen initiatives in the city including the Citizen Engagement Task Force.
 At NC State I have served as a peer mentor and a representative to the Graduate Student Association.